-Take in sweeping sunset views of the Cinque Terre coastline on a cruise limited to 9 people.
+Take in sweeping sunset views of the Cinque Terre coastline on a typical Italian boat limited to 12 people.
 The evening’s itinerary includes an “aperitivo” with fresh local products, free time to relax with your group, and plenty of frame-worthy photo opportunities.

 Available Every day